 The Favorite Pet Carrier is made of high-impact plastic that is not only strong enough for protection but also easy to clean.
 As such, with proper maintenance, this crate can function without wear and tear for a longer period of time than most other crates in the same category.
 The manufacturers have paid utmost attention to the ventilation aspect, which continues to be an important concern when it comes to taking your dog by air.
 There is an extended side rail, which works well in preventing the carrier from sitting flat against the wall and blocking the air circulation as a result.

 This particular model is very popular among small dog and toy breed owners because of its compactness, look and appeal.
 With practically no downsides worth mentioning, the Favorite Airline-Approved Pet Carrier, in fact, scores over many others by virtue of its two main characteristics.
-One, it can be easily assembled without external tools and second is that, it offers you with a relatively economical way of ensuring that your pet travels safely and in comfort always.
+One, it can be easily assembled without external tools and second is that it offers you a relatively economical way of ensuring that your pet travels safely and in comfort always.
 If you need a top-loading travel crate for your small dog, this is the one for you.

 5. Suncast PCS2417 Deluxe Pet Carrier